By Ray Schultz

 Then the real fun started.
 The Talmud states, ““Whoever attends a wedding and does not make the bride and groom merry, he violates five commandments.”
 That was the spirit of this occasion.
 Slightly drunk on whisky, bottles of which were on each table, I sampled the food on the buffet tables—there was chicken, rice, chow mein, chopped liver, egg salad, eggplant and a couple of hot vegetables.

-Langer arrived, and was placed in a chair and carried above our heads across the room at a frightening pace.
+Joseph arrived, and was placed in a chair and carried above our heads across the room at a frightening pace.
 Then he was placed down, a circle formed around him, and the dancing began.
 At intervals, men would leave the circle and do their private dances in front of the groom; one did Russian knee-kicks.
 Two others came up as a team, and swung around and around: It was dizzying.
 Then it seemed like all control was lost.
 Men climbed on each other’s shoulders, and one stood on his head, while another leapt through his spread legs.
-Langer was lifted up high, then down again.
+Joseph was lifted up high, then down again.
 They were riding each other around like horses.
 One kid’s hat fell off.
 Langer climbed on the shoulders of somebody else, and at great peril replaced the hat with a yarmulke.